ANMOLSINGH3535/simple-calculator/README.md

 # simple-calculator
-here is  simple calculator which shows calculation as wel las  history
+here is  simple calculator which shows calculation as well as   history